 Add weather stripping and insulation to attic access doors.

 Did you know controlling your thermostat automatically or remotely with your smart phone could lower your heating and cooling bill?
 Set it to adjust the temperature inside just before you arrive back home.

 For maximum savings, we recommend setting your thermostat to 68° in the winter.

-A programmable thermostat can save as much as 10% a year in energy costs by simply turning your thermostat back 7°-10°F for 8 hours a day from its normal setting. *Heat pumps must use compatible thermostats.
+A programmable thermostat can save as much as 10% a year in energy costs. *Heat pumps must use compatible thermostats.

 Maintain Your HVAC